-ED 5640 - Middle School Practicum 3 Credits
+ED 5640 - Middle School Practicum Credits: 3

-This course is designed to provide a collegesupervised, field-based experience to be completed in a middle school setting.
+This course is designed to provide a college-supervised, field-based experience to be completed in a middle school setting.
 Scheduled on-campus seminars will focus on issues and challenges encountered in the field experience as related to the young adolescent.

 Grading: Pass/Fail.

-Prerequisite: Matriculation and successful completion of ED 5042, ED 5282, ED 5390, ED 5650, ED 5710, and one of the following: ED 5565, ED 5566, ED 5567,

-ED 5568 OR ED 5531, ED 5533, ED 5534, ED 5535.
+Prerequisite: Matriculation and successful completion of ED 5042, ED 5282, ED 5390, ED 5650, ED 5710, and one of the following: ED 5565, ED 5566, ED 5567, ED 5568 OR three of the following: ED 5531, ED 5533, ED 5534, ED 5535.

-ED 5645 - Practicum with Early Childhood Students with and without Disabilities
+ED 5645 - Practicum with Early Childhood Students with and without Disabilities Credits: 3

 Candidates will complete 50 hours of practicum with children who are in pre-K and kindergarten.
-Based on fieldwork, candidates will complete a portfolio including a) developmental and observational assessments, b) descriptions of instruction tailored to the assessment results and justified by supporting peerreviewed empirical research, c) graphed progress monitoring data interpreted according to explicit decision rules and descriptions of adjustments to instruction based on the graphed data, and d) evidence of collaboration with colleagues and parents on a regular basis, including communication regarding development of and/or progress toward IFSP/IEP goals as relevant.
-All of these components will also be addressed in bi-weekly seminars.
+Based on fieldwork, candidates will complete a portfolio including a) developmental and observational assessments, b) descriptions of instruction tailored to the assessment results and justified by supporting peer-reviewed empirical research, c) graphed progress monitoring data interpreted according to explicit decision rules and descriptions of adjustments to instruction based on the graphed data, and d) evidence of collaboration with colleagues and parents on a regular basis, including communication regarding development of and/or progress toward IFSP/IEP goals as relevant.
+All of these components will also be addressed in biweekly seminars.